4. Prioritize

 - You need basic business insurance

-Graduating from Stage 4
+Leveling up from Stage 4 to Stage 5

 Your job is to make the business more focused and professional.
 Here’s what you need to do to graduate from Stage 4: